 VHF Radio – Not all areas of coverage and u can use it as a walkie-talkie between friends, to check NOAA weather and/or to call the Coast Guard (or local authorities) in case of an emergency.
 TIP: Tether you VHF or phone to your PFD.

-I offer SUP Private overnight tours on Puget Sound all year and can schedule pre-trip prep clinics www.salmonbaypaddle.com
+I offer SUP Private overnight tours on Puget Sound all year and can schedule pre-trip prep clinics in person or online. www.salmonbaypaddle.com

 Check out my paddling books: